| Title: | Aids in Processing and Plotting Data from a Lemna-Tec Scananalyzer |

 variables and the other variables in the set (Cummings, 2007).
 Here, the partial

-for the subset, adjusting for those variables in include
+for the subset, adjusting for those variables in include.
+This is useful

 added to it.